Mando619/Mood-Me-/README.md

 ## Introduction

 This project can be accessed from any browser on an internet-connected device.
-User friendly navigation, with 2 API calls that take the users mood request, and projects a random music playlist, or a movie trailor.
+User friendly navigation.
+Using2 API calls that take in the users mood request, and projects a random music playlist or movie trailor.

 * Music playlist API https://www.spotify.com/us/
 * Movie trailor API https://www.themoviedb.org/